 Based on your medical condition, your doctor may request other specific preparation.

-A PCI may be performed as part of your stay in a hospital.
+Angioplasty may be done as part of your stay in a hospital.
 Procedures may vary depending on your condition and your doctor's practices.

 You will be asked to remove any jewelry or other objects that may interfere with the procedure.
 You may wear your dentures or hearing aid if you use either of these.